Codrington Plantations: Abolition of the slave holdings

 It was the situation in the West Indies and at the SPG's Codrington Plantations in particular, which prompted Beilby Porteus, Bishop of Chester and later Bishop of London, to use the opportunity of preaching the 1783 anniversary sermon of the SPG at St Mary-le-Bow, Cheapside, London, to issue a call to the Church of England to cease its involvement in the slave trade.
 It urged formulation of a policy to draw attention to and improve the conditions of the enslaved Africans in Barbados.
 At that time slaveholders also used Biblical justifications for slavery.

-The Church of England relinquished its slaveholdings only after the Slavery Abolition Act of 1833.
+The Church of England relinquished its slaveholdings only after the Slavery Abolition Act 1833.
 When the emancipation of slaves eventually took place, the government paid compensation under the Slave Compensation Act 1837 to their owners.
 The SPG's Codrington Plantations received £8,823.
 8s.
 9d in compensation for 411 slaves.
 According to the accounts of Codrington College, the compensation funds were paid into the treasury of the college.
 Although Codrington apparently bequeathed the plantation to SPG partly to provide education for slaves, when the college was opened in 1745 it was for white boys only, and it is not clear how much of its resources it dedicated to educating former slaves after emancipation.